kordless/grub-2.0/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png" width="200">

-Keeping Grubby's huge eyeballs in mind, Grub provides computational aperture function for machines and humans to see a website without a browser.
+Keeping Grubby's huge eyeballs in mind, Grub provides a "computed aperture function" for machines and humans to "see" a website without needing to browse to the site.
 Many of us can see a taxi in mind when someone says the word *taxi*.
-The ancients thought people had internal sense organs which "saw" things that were not real.
-We now think our brain's process is more akin to a hologram than projection and detection of light.
-Here's an old sketch:
+The ancients thought people had internal sense organs which "saw" things that were not real.Here's an old sketch of how they thought this worked:

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0c/RobertFuddBewusstsein17Jh.png" width="300">